edreisMD/Altopilot/README.md

 ## Join the community

-Start by publishing your model, testing the models "Alt" there or contributing to the development.
+Start by publishing your model, testing the models "Alt" there or contributing to the project's development.

 ### 💡 Add your model

-If you are interested in having your model featuring on Altopilot fill this form:
+If you want to add your model to Altopilot, please fill this form:

-You will be given a dedicated folder on ./Altopilot/AIs, where you can write a README.md file to desribe your model and implement it following these instructions
+When approved, you will be given a dedicated folder on ./Altopilot/AIs with the name you chose for your AI.
+Then, you can write a README.md file describing your model, and implement it through these steps.

 ### 🎨 Add a website